vaclavsvejcar/svejcar-dev/content/drafts/2019-11-12-troubles-with-future.md

 task1.runSyncUnsafe() // executes the task, synchronously (blocking operation)
 ```

-_Monix Task_ also provides fine grained control over how the `Task` will be executed.
-By using various implementations of Sheduler, you can choose _where_ the Task will be executed (fixed thread pool, etc.) and using the various `runXY` methods on Task, you can tell _how_ the task will be executed (synchronously, asynchronously, with delay, etc).
+_Monix_ also provides fine grained control over how the `Task` will be executed.
+By using various implementations of `Scheduler`, you can choose _where_ the `Task` will be executed (fixed thread pool, etc.) and using the various `runXY` methods, you can tell _how_ the task will be executed (synchronously, asynchronously, with delay, etc).
 See the [official documentation][monix-documentation] for more details.

 Let's now check if using `Task` instead of `Future` can solve the issues we had above.